dalyIsaac/Whim/docs/docs/architecture/context.md

 When [scripting](../customize/scripting.md), use `IButler` methods to move windows between workspaces and monitors.

+## Workspaces

+Some <xref:IWorkspace> methods refer to `Workspace`-specific state:

+- the currently active layout engine
+- moving/focusing windows in a workspace

+These methods will generally call <xref:Whim.IWorkspace.DoLayout()>.

+Methods which are typically used for internal Whim functionality will not call `DoLayout()`.
+These methods will include comments in the documentation warning against using them in scripts or plugins.
+Misuse of these methods can lead to unexpected behavior, as workspaces become out of sync with the [butler pantry](#butler).

 ## Monitors

 Whim supports multiple monitors via the <xref:Whim.IMonitorManager>, which stores the current monitor configuration. `IMonitorManager` provides various methods including the ability get adjacent monitors, and the monitor which contains a given point.